In this article we talk about how to sit at the piano, which is one of the most important factors in our quest to conquer pianism.

 But the question here is: Does sitting properly at the piano really matters?

 According to Glenn Gould (my opinion) it doesn’t.
 Gould wasn’t going to win any sitting at the piano competitions.
-However, he was a masterful pianistic tactician that controlled the piano oh so eloquently, that his legacy will remain forever strong to woe us all.
+Still, he was such a masterful pianistic tactician that controlled the piano oh so eloquently, that his legacy will remain forever strong to woe us all.

 He would have said,

 “Yes, Nikos, you are absolutely right, indeed.
 I do not care about my low sitting position that has hindered my physique for so long, because I care more about the music.
 Look, all the voguish professors of the piano have always something to say about sitting at the piano, but they never complained about my own sitting position.
-You know why?
+You know why Nikos, my dearest friend?
 Because they like my piano playing, so they cannot justify their teachings, however correct may they be.
 But, they can scold their students to not sit that low… Funny, isn’t it?”

 “Thanks for agreeing with me Glenn!
 I promise you that one day I will write a legendary article, on an even more legendary website, that will celebrate your sayings.”

 “Thank you Nikos.
 I’m sure your article would be legendary.
 And your site will be legendary, as well!
 Just make sure that the title of your website has something to do with this old instrument of ours, the piano, and stay humble, as you are.
 But, by the looks of it, you surely will be writing a legendary article since you look no less than a legendary pianist yourself.
 I do not think you would fail.
 You seem sincere, thoughtful and a great chap, amongst others.
 I wish you all the best in your future musical endeavours.
 You’re such a great guy, and once again, thank you for everything.”